lukoshkin/ml2020/project/README.md

 ### References

-It is more about concepts and materials I liked rather than those that become central in the project
+It is more about concepts and materials I liked rather than those that became central in the project

 * [Weight Normalization](https://arxiv.org/pdf/1602.07868.pdf)
 * [Dilated Causal Convolutions](https://arxiv.org/pdf/1803.01271.pdf)